bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So the more users are connecting to your node, the more work you have to do.
 Now, because that work is roughly a signature check, if I'm a wallet provider and I'm running like some pretty nice hardware, this is feasible.
 And I did some like back of the number math on it at some point.
-And, you know, you could scale up to like 10 million users with, you know, Amazon hardware and whatnot.
+And, you could scale up to like 10 million users with, Amazon hardware and whatnot.
-But the, but the reason I don't think this is super interesting is those users are giving all of their privacy to that server.
+But the but the reason I don't think this is super interesting is those users are giving all of their privacy to that server.
 It's the same as if you just handed your XPUB to a server and said, hey, just tell me when I get paid.
-Now there are some models where I think users might wanna do this.
+Now there are some models where I think users might waing to do this.

 Speaker 2: 00:27:11